 Bowel polyps don’t pose a significant risk in the majority of cases.
 Yet, leaving them undetected can lead to serious consequences, including cancer.

-Individuals over the age of 50 must be proactive about their digestive health and schedule regular colonoscopies to ensure that they’re in the best of health.
+Individuals over the age of 50 must be proactive about their digestive health and

 For more information on how to prevent and treat bowel polyps, Dr Suhirdan Vivekanandarajah, interventional gastroenterologist and hepatologist, provides expert advice.